TheAndruu/complete-trsst/README.md

 ### Linux / Mac OSX

-At a terminal from the project's root directory execute:
+To execute the development server, within a terminal from the project's root directory execute:
 `./gradlew bootRun`

 ### Windows

-From the command prompt in the project's root directory, execute:
+To execute the development server, within the command prompt in the project's root directory, execute:
 `gradlew.bat bootRun`

+### Standalone server
+Using `gradlew` as described above for your operating system, execute:
+`./gradlew assemble`

+The standalone server will then be created at:
+`ct-webapp/build/libs/ct-webapp-1.0.war`

+To run this server in a terminal, copy the war wherever desired and execute:
+`java -jar ct-webapp-1.0.war`

+### Deployed in a Tomcat

+Build the `ct-webapp-1.0.war` file as described above.
+Copy the built war file into TOMCAT_HOME/webapps
+Start Tomcat using `./startup.sh`

+Note: In this method, the URLs will reflect the name of the WAR file, for example, the 'search' URL would be: http://localhost:8080/ct-webapp-1.0/search

+One way this can be altered is by renaming the war file prior to copying to 'webapps', such as to 'trsst.war' which would make the above URL: http://localhost:8080/trsst/search.
+To see other ways this path can be configured, consult the Tomcat documentation.

 Brief Overview
 --------
-Trsst syndicates digitally signed content with the highest grade cryptographic technology.
+Trsst syndicates digitally signed content with high grade cryptographic technology.

 This provides message confidentiality across a number of dimensions: